sony/nnabla-rl/README.md

 ## Contribution guide

-Any kind of contribution to NNablaRL is welcome!
+Any kind of contribution to nnablaRL is welcome!
 See the [contribution guide](./CONTRIBUTING.md) for details.

 ## License

-NNablaRL is provided under the [Apache License Version 2.0](LICENSE) license.
+nnablaRL is provided under the [Apache License Version 2.0](LICENSE) license.